All Products

 Database Account

-The database account of the source PolarDB for PostgreSQL cluster.
-For more information about the permissions that are required for the database account, see the "Permissions required for database accounts" section of this topic.
+Enter the database account of the source PolarDB for PostgreSQL cluster.
+For information about the permission requirements, see Database account permissions.

 Database Password